 He pleaded guilty to the murder of policemen Ira Evans and Leo Gorsky and was given a life sentence.
 First sent to the Stillwater penitentiary, he was moved to the St. Peter Hospital for the Criminally Insane on December 27, 1935 — it turned out to be a late Christmas gift of sorts for Lawrence.

-Psychiatrists St. Peter’s described him as suffering from a mania called “Dementia Praecox Catatonia.”
+Psychiatrists at St. Peter’s described him as suffering from a mania called “Dementia Praecox Catatonia.”
 The condition was characterized, they claimed, by “unbalanced judgment, delusions, hallucinations, alternating apathy and indifference, and tremendous and often violent excitement.
-The victim’s memory remains good, however, and he does not lose the capacity to understand situations an act.”
-The second sentence should have been a warning to anyone familiar with Lawrence and his criminal history.
+The victim’s memory remains good, however, he does not lose the capacity to understand situations and act.”
+That should have been a warning to anyone familiar with Lawrence and his criminal history.

 Unlike his psychiatrists, Lawrence understood perfectly the opportunity that was presented to him and he wasted no time in taking advantage of it.
 He organized a successful escape from the hospital, along with fifteen other dangerous criminals, the following July.